edgelesssys/constellation/docs/docs/reference/cli.md

 ## constellation mini up

-Create and initialize a new MiniConstellation cluster
+Create and initialize a new mini Constellation cluster

 ### Synopsis

-Create and initialize a new MiniConstellation cluster.
+Create and initialize a new mini Constellation cluster.
 A mini cluster consists of a single control-plane and worker node, hosted using QEMU/KVM.